TTFB Shouldn’t Matter, Test This Instead For Page Speed

 In fact, if you’re concerned about SEO, visitor experiences, and ad revenue, it really isn’t near as important as measuring a handful of other things.

 What you really want to understand is how quickly the visitors are getting the content, how quickly they can interact with the content, and how quickly ads and other important scripts load.
+Google Webmasters also give this same advice on site speed.
 These are the things that typically affect SEO, UX, and ad revenue the most (relating to speed).

 Below, I’ll show you what metrics you should be looking at instead of the arbitrary page speed tools and how you can track those as well.
 I’ll also tell you why these metrics are more impactful for things like SEO; compared to TTFB which actually isn’t ever a factor in search algorithms.